oalfonso-o/FastGET/README.md

     - type: Iterable[Tuple[int, str]]
     - required: True
     - description: Provide the tuples containing the ID of the request and the URL to be requested.
+- `callbacks`:
+    - type: Iterable[Tuple[int, str]]
+    - required: False
+    - default: []
+    - description: Callables that will be executed for each response, they must expect receiving a Response and must return another Response

 Response: Generator[Tuple[int, str], None, None].
 For each input tuple an output tuple will be returned containing the same ID + the JSON of the response.